nuxeo/marketplace-elasticsearch/README.md

 To install the package:

- 1. Take a fresh Nuxeo CAP 5.9.3.
+ 1. Take a fresh Nuxeo CAP 5.9.4.

- 2. Start the configuration wizard and switch to PostgreSQL (or an other external database).
-For now we don't support the default H2 database because of incompatible Lucene libs dependencies.

- 3. Install the nuxeo-elasticsearch package:
+ 2. Install the nuxeo-elasticsearch package:
       - From the AdminCenter (Upload + install)
-      - From the command line using `nuxeoctl mp-install package.zip --nodeps`
+      - From the command line using `nuxeoctl mp-install package.zip`

 ## Configuring